JustBaneIsFine/JustBaneIsFine.github.io/README.md

 - Express
 - React
 - MongoDB
-- HTML/CSS plain
+- HTML/CSS

 -----

 Mental skills:
 - The usual human mental skills, some are updated however..
-- Laser focus (can focus intensely on a problem, increses time to solution..Depletes quickly if lacking sleep..)
+- Laser focus (can focus intensely on a problem, increases time to solution..Depletes quickly if lacking sleep..)
 - Regularly updated problem solving techniques
 	- rubber ducky v.3.1 (i talk, write on paper, the duck looks at me..Judgmentally..)
 	- anything that can be wrong, might be wrong.